ethancandelario/gifpt/README.md

 * Clone this repo.
 If you download gifpt from a release build, you'll need to download FFmpeg separately.

-* Create a shortcut to "gifpt.jsx" and gifpt's resources folder, "gifpt", within "C:\Users\yourname\AppData\Roaming\Adobe\After Effects\yourversion\Scripts\ScriptUI Panels".
+* Copy or create a shortcut to "gifpt.jsx" and gifpt's resources folder, "gifpt", within "C:\Users\yourname\AppData\Roaming\Adobe\After Effects\yourversion\Scripts\ScriptUI Panels".

 * Restart After Effects and launch gifpt.
 (Menu Bar > Window > gifpt.jsx)

+* Start making some GIFs!

 ### Mac